 Get out the bugle and play “Taps.”
 A Bloomberg article from March 5, 2019 revealed that titan Wall Street investment banking firm Goldman Sachs is relaxing its dress code.
 Has the flag of formality fallen on Wall Street?
 Well, maybe.
-Evidence suggests there is a changing of the guard in terms of long held dress codes.
-It seems now that Silicon Valley style dominates Wall Street policy.
+But, evidence suggests there is a changing of the guard in terms of long held dress codes.
+It seems now that Silicon Valley style dominates Wall Street policy’s executive style.

 Honestly, this is not exactly a major newsflash.
-For many years already Goldman has allowed its engineers to dress in a more relaxed mode.
-Considered a perk to attract younger high-tech employees in a highly competitive job market, casual dress was already an incentive.
+For many years Goldman has allowed its engineers to dress in a more relaxed mode.
+Considered a perk to attract younger high-tech employees in a highly competitive job market, casual dress stylist strategies were already an incentive.
 The newsworthiness is that the three topmost Goldman Sachs leaders issued a firm-wide missive announcing an expansion of this policy.

 The intention behind Goldman Sachs’ new sartorial initiative is to offer employees more flexibility to create a “welcoming environment for all.”
-The top leaders want clients to feel more comfortable with the firm’s employees and to deepen confidence within their relationships.
-So, between wanting to attract top talent and improving client relations, Goldman Sachs formalized a policy of informality.
+Certainly the top leaders want clients to feel more comfortable with the firm’s employees and to deepen confidence within their relationships.
+So, between wanting to attract top talent and improving client relations, Goldman Sachs formalized an executive style policy of informality.
 This shift cements how Silicon Valley style dominates Wall Street and changes the sartorial landscape going forward.

 Now that business casual Silicon Valley style dominates Wall Street, the investment firm set shares in the tech community’s sartorial confusion.
 Is this something the investment banking community wants to take on?
 The answer will eventually fully reveal itself.
 In the meantime, this is path Goldman Sachs has chosen.

 The Changing Executive Style of Silicon Valley & Wall Street